Hindhuja-Gutha/Perceptual-Phenomenon-Test/README.md

     memory usage: 464.0 bytes

 ** There are 2 columns in given dataset: Congruent , Incongruent and It has 24 rows of data which means there are 24 individual participants .
-There are no non-null values which means Both columns are of equal size and no need to remove rows with atleast one null value.
-Data type for storing Time taken to read Congruent & Incongruent lists is float. **
+There are no non-null values which means Both columns are of equal size and no need to remove rows with at least one null value.
+Data type for storing Time taken to read Congruent & Incongruent lists is float.**

 **Print few rows in Dataset**